 \textbf{Classification metrics} are commonly used for benchmarking, with \textbf{answer accuracy} providing a general measure of performance \cite{hvqr, reasoning3}.
 Compositional commonsense reasoning heavily relies on the evaluation of reasoning paths that provide the final answer \cite{hvqr}.
-The accuracy score is further decompose to present \textit{KB-related} and \textit{KB-not-related} accuracies depending of the need for external knowledge; those can be decomposed into \textit{first-order} and \textit{second-order} accuracies, regarding the number of reasoning steps required; finally, a more fine grained categorization provides \textit{question-type accuracy}, based on the template the query components follow.
+The accuracy score is further decomposed to present \textit{KB-related} and \textit{KB-not-related} accuracies depending of the need for external knowledge; those can be broken down to \textit{first-order} and \textit{second-order} accuracies, regarding the number of reasoning steps required; finally, a more fine grained categorization provides \textit{question-type accuracy}, based on the template the query components follow.

 \textbf{Ranking metrics} such as \textbf{average recall} are used to evaluate the retrieval success of supporting facts for explanations.
 Average recall is further decomposed to \textit{KB-related} and \textit{KB-not-related} fact recall.